hinaloe/TwitterVideoUploader/README.md

 ##Can Upload

-- File size MAX:15MB
+- File size MAX:512MB
 - Video formats: MP4

 - ###Recommend

-> - Duration should be between 0.5 seconds and 30 seconds
+> - Duration should be between 0.5 seconds and ~~30 seconds (sync) /~~ **140 seconds (async)**
+> - File size should not exceed ~~15 mb (sync) /~~ **512 mb (async)**
 > - Dimensions should be between 32x32 and 1280x1024
 > - Aspect ratio should be between 1:3 and 3:1
 > - Frame rate should be 40fps or less
+> - Must not have open GOP
+> - Must use progressive scan
+> - Must have 1:1 pixel aspect ratio
+> - Only YUV 4:2:0 pixel format is supported.
-> - Audio should be mono or stereo
+> - Audio should be mono or stereo, not 5.1 or greater
+> - Audio must be AAC with Low Complexity profile.
+High-Efficiency AAC is not supported.
 >
 > Quote from [Twitter Uploading Media](https://dev.twitter.com/rest/public/uploading-media#videorecs)